schorsch1976/blogcxx/README.md

 Not in 3rdparty directory because it is to big.
 - [boost](https://www.boost.org) (ICU (as Boost::Locale Backend on Linux))

+> “...one of the most highly regarded and expertly designed C++ library projects in the world.”
+> — Herb Sutter and Andrei Alexandrescu, C++ Coding Standards

 ## Used tools